-The basics of our equestrian culture are respect, an open mind, low stress horsemanship and trying to work with horses by observing how horses interact amongst themselves.
+The basics of our equestrian culture are respect, an open mind, low stress horsemanship and observation of how horses interact among themselves.

 We embrace all equestrian cultures and riding styles from around the world, as long as they are respectful to horses and promote a positive relationship between horse and rider.

 English or Western…It is all about Riding at The Hideout Lodge & Guest Ranch.

 Every season at The Hideout and AH Horsemanship we strive to learn more about horses, how to handle horses and different riding styles.
 We encourage our wranglers to know as much as possible about English riding, jumping, dressage, classical riding as well as Western Riding, which is the style we practice at The Hideout.